Morning Sentinel Jan. 2 police log

 IN SOMERSET COUNTY, Monday at 5:48 p.m., Saide B. Clark, 21, was arrested on a warrant.

-7:40 p.m., Wally C. Towers, 53, of Skowhegan, was arrested on a charge of operating after habitual offender revocation, prior.
+7:40 p.m., Wally C. Towers, 53, of Skowhegan, was arrested on a charge of operating after habitual offender revocation, with a prior conviction.